 If you enter your password on other sites, you are at risk someone accessing vital data and acting on your behalf.
 Potentially scamming your friends and family using your online identify.

 Keep your system tidy and up-to-date: Use a anti-virus software.
 Regularly install updates for any software you are using.
 Ensure your system stays free from viruses and other malicious software by running regular scans.

 Both free and commercial versions are readily available.
 Any of these password managers will help you secure your Facebook account by encrypting your passwords and then store them in a safely database — either locally or remotely on the server.

 How to make your Facebook account more secure?

 Even after a number of mistakes and problems within the tech side of the company, Facebook has done their job: hundreds of engineers have built a safe and stable platform.
 From here on it's on you to keep your Facebook account secure.

 Besides the above mentioned password safety measures you can use other security options as well to decrease your risks.
 For example, you can increase your security by adding your phone number to the Facebook account or by using a two-factor authentication app.
 A mobile app then becomes your second authentication channel for your Facebook login.
 More about the app later on.
 Alternatively, instead of using an app to secondary authenticate yourself you can receive a login code to your phone.
 Both options enhance the security and are explained in the following step by step guide.

 Step-by-Step: How to set up Two-Factor Verification on Facebook?

 Log in to your Facebook and click on the dropdown menu on the top-right corner of the page then select "Settings":

 In the left pane, click on "Security and login".
-Scroll down and select "Use two-factor authentication" the hit on "Get Started".
+Scroll down and select "Use two-factor authentication".
+Then click on "Get Started".